Trusted WordPress tutorials, when you need them most.

 Don’t forget to click on the ‘Save’ button to store your settings.

 We hope this article helped you add Free SSL in WordPress with Let’s Encrypt.
-You may also want to see our list of useful tools to manage and grow your WordPress blog or our tutorial on how to get a free email domain.
+You may also want to see our guide on the difference between TLS vs. SSL protocols or follow our complete step-by-step WordPress security guide.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.